 The principal drivers of variability in aggregate abundance within the model are deviations from CU-specific stock-recruitment relationships (w in Equation 5).
-To explore the consequences of greater aggregate variability on management objectives, we manipulated the strength of recruitment deviations to create nine operating models defined by unique variance-covariance matrices V, with each representing a distinct component variability and synchrony “treatment” (Table 2).
-We created component variance treatments by adjusting CU-specific estimates of process variance σ up or down by 25%.
-We selected these adjustments because they were sufficient to produce changes in CVC, but constrained σ to values that are plausible for sockeye salmon (the maximum estimated mean value for σ across three sockeye salmon studies was 1.64 (Korman et al. 1995, Peterman et al. 2003, Holt and Peterman 2008) and the maximum here was 1.73).
-We parameterized synchrony treatments by adjusting the correlation coefficient ρ to values consistent with 10-year moving window estimates of mean pairwise correlations in log(R/S) among CUs during periods when productivity was weakly (ρ = 0.05; 1980s and 1990s) or moderately correlated (ρ = 0.50; 1950s, 1960s, and present).
-We specified a third high correlation treatment (ρ = 0.75) to represent a hypothetical scenario where synchrony increases.
+To explore the consequences of greater aggregate variability on management objectives, we manipulated the strength of recruitment deviations to create nine operating models (the component of a closed-loop simulation model representing a distinct ecological hypothesis (REF)) defined by unique variance-covariance matrices V. Each operating model can be considered a distinct component variability (CVC) and synchrony (φ) “scenario” (Table 2).
+We created CVC scenarios by adjusting CU-specific estimates of SD in recruitment σp up or down by 25%, which were within plausible ranges sockeye salmon (Table 1; the maximum estimated mean value for σp across three sockeye salmon studies was 1.64 (Korman et al. 1995, Peterman et al. 2003, Holt and Peterman 2008)).
+We parameterized φ scenarios by adjusting the correlation coefficient ρ to values consistent with 10-year moving window estimates of mean pairwise correlations in log(R/S) among CUs during periods when productivity was weakly (ρ = 0.05; 1980s and 1990s) or moderately correlated (ρ = 0.50; 1950s, 1960s, and present).
+We specified a third high correlation scenario (ρ = 0.75) to represent a hypothetical situation where synchrony increases.

 Table 2.
 Parameterization of component variability (CVc) and synchrony (φ) operating models.